Independent Stations - Caretaking and Monitoring the Garden

 Flower Bouquets and Deadheading

 Each week a class is responsible for cutting bouquets that are placed on our lunch room tables.
 We use empty Martinelli round apple juice bottles as vases.
 They are short and wide which is good for the lunch room tables.
+Kids can see over them and they are less likely to get knocked over.
 Larger vases are also filled each week for our lunchroom staff desk and front office.
 A milk create is used as a flower tote.
+We line up all the clean vases with water on a table or bench.
+Students cut flowers one at time through out the garden and bring the flowers and put them in a vase.
+Students continue to add flowers to vases until bouquets are filled.
+It is collaborative effort and at times some final arrangements are made by adults.
 We have four rules for making a good bouquet.
-We review the following rules every week.
-All grades are able to cut and arrange flowers.
+We review the following rules before harvest.

-2. Cut the longest stem possible, you can always shorten it once you put it in the vase.
+2. Cut the longest stem possible, you can always shorten it once you get to the vase.

-3. Remove leaves from the stems so they don't rot in the vase.
+3. Remove lower leaves from the stems so they don't rot in the vase water.
+You don’t want leaves submerged in the vase water.

 4. Care for your hand pruners or child sized scissors.
 If using pruners, practice opening and closing them.
 Keep them closed while walking.
 Return pruners/scissors to the bin when finished and make sure pruners are latched closed.
 We have found these smaller hand pruners to work well with kids, the hold up well, are not too costly and the latching mechanism is obvious for kids to learn.